Valentina Vassilyeva: Medical debate

 Although Guinness World Records confirmed the births, many in the medical world have doubted the possibility in 1700s Russia; a period of history in which data reveals over a quarter to nearly half of all children died in infancy.
 Director of the Division of Reproductive Science and Women's Health Research at Johns Hopkins University, James Segars, said in a BBC interview: "In the past, every pregnancy was a risk to the mother's life.
 Even if you had four sets of quads today, I'm not sure they'd all survive."
-Northeastern University professor Jonathan Tilly additionally points out that it is highly unlikely for the time that Vassilyev could have had so many multiple births: "Even just the 16 sets of twins?
+Northeastern University professor Jonathan Tilly additionally points out that it is highly unlikely for the time that Vassilyeva could have had so many multiple births: "Even just the 16 sets of twins?
 I'd be shocked."

 Author Marie Clay writes: "Sadly, this evasion of proper investigation seems, in retrospect, to have dealt a terminal blow to our chances of ever establishing the true detail of this extraordinary case".
-An article in an 1878 issue of The Lancet stated: "the French Academy of Sciences attempted to verify the statements about Vassilyev's children and contacted "M. Khanikoff of the Imperial Academy of St. Petersburg for advice as to the means they should pursue, but were told by him that all investigation was superfluous, that members of the family still lived in Moscow and that they had been the object of favors from the Government".
+An article in an 1878 issue of The Lancet stated: "the French Academy of Sciences attempted to verify the statements about Vassilyeva's children and contacted "M. Khanikoff of the Imperial Academy of St. Petersburg for advice as to the means they should pursue, but were told by him that all investigation was superfluous, that members of the family still lived in Moscow and that they had been the object of favors from the Government".